dangmoody/HLML/README.md

 	* All matrices have the ```*``` operator overloaded to do matrix multiplication, **NOT** a component-wise multiplication.
 	* All square matrices with floating point types have the ```/``` operator overloaded to multiply the light-hand matrix by the inverse of the right-hand matrix, it does **NOT** do a component-wise divide.
 * To avoid conflicts with Windows ```min```/```max``` macros, you can define ```NOMINMAX``` before including HLML.
-* HLML doesn't override any maths functions that are a part of C99.

 Contributing